TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### EnableAttackSounds

+Plays a sound every time an attack starts and ends.
+Not all themes have sounds for this, and this may not be desired if playing simfiles with a lot of scripted attacks.

 Possible values are ``0`` and ``1``.
 0 is ``No`` and 1 is ``Yes``.

 Default value: 1

 ### EnableBeginnerHelperBackgrounds

+When enabled, a dancing character on a pad will show up during Beginner charts.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.